Are you interested in renovating properties?

 Yet despite Australia’s love affair with TV renovation shows, apparently many Australians just can’t be bothered doing renovations.

-In a new national survey of 1,022 people conducted for mortgage lender State Custodians half of all respondents (48 per cent) say they want to buy a home that is ready-to-live in straight away and doesn’t need fixing up for years as they don’t want to deal with renos.
+In a national survey of 1,022 people conducted for mortgage lender State Custodians last year, half of all respondents (48 per cent) say they want to buy a home that is ready-to-live in straight away and doesn’t need fixing up for years as they don’t want to deal with renos.

 One quarter (25 per cent) of those surveyed say they only want to buy a partially unrenovated home so they can make it their own with updates that suit their style — such as adding in a fresh new kitchen or bathroom — but not one that requires a great deal of major structural work such as an entirely new back extension.